soongensayo/care-group-telebot/README.md

 ### Congrats!
 Start messaging your telebot, and share it with your care group members

-## Notes
+## Future plans
 Currently, the code is not refined at all and there are lots of improvements to be made...in due time!
+At the same time, I am building a no-code platform for churches to design and implement effective telebots for church ministry apart from care groups (e.g. games, activities, admin, meetings, worship)!